ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 1. Responds to the source with the data fetched
 1. In case of Exceptions, system should triggers  error message.

-#### F. Update and Delete a Location in Location Masterdata DB
+#### F. Update and Delete a Location in Location Masterdata Database
 ##### (i) Update
-On receiving a  request to update a Location with the input parameters (code, name, hierarchy_level, hierarchy_level_name, parent_loc_code, lang_code and is_active),  the system updates the Location in the Location DB for the code received
+On receiving a  request to update a Location with the input parameters (code, name, hierarchy_level, hierarchy_level_name, parent_loc_code, lang_code and is_active),  the system updates the Location in the Location Database for the code received
-The system performs the following steps to update the location in the Masterdata DB
+The system performs the following steps to update the location in the Masterdata Database

 1. Validates if all required input parameters have been received as listed below for each specific request
    * code character (36) - Mandatory
    * name character (128) - Mandatory